CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/com-interop/how-to-call-a-windows-function-that-takes-unsigned-types.md

 - data types [Visual Basic], numeric
 - unsigned types [Visual Basic], using ms.assetid: c2c0e712-8dc2-43b9-b4c6-345fbb02e7ce
-ms.openlocfilehash: 97075fb6149ed8c0ce06318d0e5bb6f01b841f30
+ms.openlocfilehash: 790c680744e2100a40a7cea8b8cef80c68d586bb
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71053324"
+ms.locfileid: "74348731"
 ---
-# <a name="how-to-call-a-windows-function-that-takes-unsigned-types-visual-basic"></a>Procédure : Appeler une fonction Windows qui prend des types non signés (Visual Basic)
+# <a name="how-to-call-a-windows-function-that-takes-unsigned-types-visual-basic"></a>Comment : appeler une fonction Windows qui possède des types non signés (Visual Basic)

-Si vous utilisez une classe, un module ou une structure qui a des membres de types entiers non signés, vous pouvez accéder à ces membres avec Visual Basic.
+If you are consuming a class, module, or structure that has members of unsigned integer types, you can access these members with Visual Basic.

-## <a name="to-call-a-windows-function-that-takes-an-unsigned-type"></a>Pour appeler une fonction Windows qui accepte un type non signé
+## <a name="to-call-a-windows-function-that-takes-an-unsigned-type"></a>To call a Windows function that takes an unsigned type

-1. Utilisez une [instruction DECLARE](../../../visual-basic/language-reference/statements/declare-statement.md) pour indiquer Visual Basic la bibliothèque qui contient la fonction, son nom dans cette bibliothèque, son ordre d’appel, et comment convertir des chaînes lors de son appel.
+1. Use a [Declare Statement](../../../visual-basic/language-reference/statements/declare-statement.md) to tell Visual Basic which library holds the function, what its name is in that library, what its calling sequence is, and how to convert strings when calling it.

-2. Dans l' `Declare` instruction, utilisez `UInteger`, `ULong` `UShort`, ou`Byte` , selon le cas, pour chaque paramètre avec un type non signé.
+2. In the `Declare` statement, use `UInteger`, `ULong`, `UShort`, or `Byte` as appropriate for each parameter with an unsigned type.

-3. Consultez la documentation de la fonction Windows que vous appelez pour rechercher les noms et les valeurs des constantes qu’elle utilise.
-Un grand nombre d’entre eux sont définis dans le fichier WinUser. h.
+3. Consult the documentation for the Windows function you are calling to find the names and values of the constants it uses.
+Many of these are defined in the WinUser.h file.

-4. Déclarez les constantes nécessaires dans votre code.
-De nombreuses constantes Windows sont des valeurs non signées de 32 bits, et vous devez `As UInteger`les déclarer.
+4. Declare the necessary constants in your code.
+Many Windows constants are 32-bit unsigned values, and you should declare these `As UInteger`.

-5. Appelez la fonction de manière normale.
-L’exemple suivant appelle la fonction `MessageBox`Windows, qui accepte un argument d’entier non signé.
+5. Call the function in the normal way.
+The following example calls the Windows function `MessageBox`, which takes an unsigned integer argument.

     ```vb
     Public Class windowsMessage